Murder of the Romanov family

 In 1979, amateur detective Alexander Avdonin discovered the burial site.
 The Soviet Union did not acknowledge the existence of these remains publicly until 1989 during the Glasnost period.
 The identities of the remains were confirmed by forensic and DNA analysis and investigation in 1994, with the assistance of British experts.
-In 1998, eighty years after the executions, the remains of the Romanovs were reinterred in a state funeral in the Peter and Paul Cathedral in Saint Petersburg.
+In 1998, eighty years after the killings, the remains of the Romanovs were reinterred in a state funeral in the Peter and Paul Cathedral in Saint Petersburg.
 The funeral was not attended by key members of the Russian Orthodox Church, who disputed the authenticity of the remains.
-In 2007, a second, smaller grave which contained the remains of two of the Romanov children, missing from the larger grave, was discovered by amateur archaeologists; they were confirmed to be the remains of Alexei and a sister—either Anastasia or Maria—by DNA analysis.
+In 2007, a second, smaller grave which contained the remains of two of the Romanov children, missing from the larger grave, was discovered by amateur archaeologists; those remains were confirmed to be from Alexei and a sister—either Anastasia or Maria—by DNA analysis.
 In 2008, after considerable and protracted legal wrangling, the Russian prosecutor general's office rehabilitated the Romanov family as "victims of political repressions".
 A criminal case was opened by the Russian government in 1993, but nobody was prosecuted on the basis that the perpetrators were dead.

-According to the official state version of the Soviet Union, the imperial family and retinue were executed by firing squad by order of the Ural Regional Soviet.
+According to the official state version of the Soviet Union, the imperial family and retinue were killed by firing squad by order of the Ural Regional Soviet.
 Historians have debated whether the execution was sanctioned by Moscow leadership.
 Some Western historians attribute the execution order to the government in Moscow, specifically Vladimir Lenin and Yakov Sverdlov, who wanted to prevent the rescue of the imperial family by the approaching Czechoslovak Legion during the Russian Civil War.
 This is supported by a passage in Leon Trotsky's diary.
 However, other historians have cited documented orders from the All-Russian Central Committee of the Soviets preferring a public trial for Nicholas II with Trotsky as chief prosecutor and his family spared.